Pipelines¶

 For more details, refer to Pipeline Category Data Processing.

-When creating or editing a Pipeline, click Sample Parsing Test > One-click Sample Retrieval, you can choose whether to randomly retrieve data based on the specified log source or specify a specific data source.
+When creating or editing a Pipeline, click Sample Parsing Test > One-click Sample, and you can choose whether to randomly fetch data based on the specified log source or specify a specific data source.

-The system will automatically select the latest piece of data from the data collected and reported to the workspace based on the filtered data range, and fill it into the test sample box for testing.
-Each time "One-click Sample Retrieval" is clicked, the system only queries data from the last 6 hours.
-If no data has been reported in the last 6 hours, the sample cannot be automatically retrieved.
+The system will automatically fetch the latest piece of data from the collected and reported data in the workspace based on the filtered data range and fill it into the test sample box for testing.
+Each time you click "One-click Sample", the system only queries data from the last 6 hours.
+If no data has been reported in the last 6 hours, the sample cannot be automatically fetched.

 Debugging Example:

-The following is a one-click retrieved Metrics data sample, with the Measurement as cpu
+Below is a one-click fetched metric data sample, with the measurement as cpu

 and host